neomat-prog/neomat-prog/README.md

 # Hi 👋, I'm Kacper

 ## About Me
-I'm a Front-End Developer, mainly specializing in React and Typescript.</br>
+I'm a Software Engineer, mainly specializing in React and Typescript.</br>
 I also know how to write spaghetti code on the backend using Node.js and Express :)

 - 🎓 Computer Engineering Student at Cracow University of Technology